 Anybody knows Ioannis Ikonomou?

-According to this article in German, Ioannis Ikonomou works as an interpreter for the European Union in Brussels and he speaks 32 languages!
-Or maybe even 42, according to this other article in French.
-I don’t speak German myself, so if somebody understands the article in German and wishes to translate or sum up a few interesting sentences as comments in this blog, I would be most grateful.
-And of course, if you personally know this person or you know how to reach him, please tell him that we, at Freelang, would love to interview him!
-The article in French gives very few details, saying that the man is 44 year-old and he began learning English at the age of 5.
+Ioannis Ikonomou works as an interpreter for the European Union in Brussels and he speaks 32 languages, or maybe even more, according to different sources.
+If you personally know Ioannis or you know how to reach him, please tell him that we, at Freelang, would love to interview him!
+We just read an article in French that gave very few details, just that the man is 44 year-old and he began learning English at the age of 5.
 He considers Chinese as a simple language (!) and mentions Hungarian as the most difficult language to learn.
 I had already heard that before, but coming from a guy who knows so many languages, it sounds really true.
-The one question I really would like to ask him, though, is how does he do in order not to forget a language?
+The one question I really would like to ask him, though, is how does he do so as not to forget a language?

 What about you, dear reader, do you speak several languages and can you practice them on a regular basis?